 Make sure your firewall and antivirus software do not block Deskman, or put deskman.exe or deskmansvc.exe in sandbox/quarantine mode.
 In addition, the firewall must allow deskmansvc.exe to establish IN/OUT connections.

 Check the following:

-- Make sure you have applied restrictions
+- Make sure you have applied restrictions.

-- Check if you are in maintenance mode
+- Check if restrictions are suspended.

-- Check if your antivirus or firewall are blocking Deskman
+- Check if your antivirus or firewall are blocking Deskman.

-Windows administrators are not excluded
+Users are not excluded

 - Lock the taskbar

-- Disable taskbar context menu
+- Disable taskbar settings menu